turingschool/front-end-curriculum/lessons/module-1/objects-this-classes.md

 <section class="call-to-action">

 ### Solo Practice: Reassigning & Adding
-We are also able to reassign the value of a property in a similar way.
 - Go back to the repl you were working on before, and add a property of "bestFriend" to `user1`.
 Assign it to a string of anything you want.
 - Now try re-assigning `user1` **age** to 9.
 Then, re-assign `user2`'s **hobbies** to an array of your choice!
 - 🤞Remember to call the object or the property on the last line of the file, and run the repl to verify the outcome!